-Shareholders elect the members of the audit & sustainability committee at each annual general meeting.
-The audit & sustainability committee still forms part of the unitary Board even though it has statutory duties over and above the responsibilities set out in its terms of reference.
+Shareholders elect the members of the audit & sustainability committee at each AGM.
+The audit & sustainability committee forms part of the unitary Board even though it has statutory duties over and above the responsibilities set out in its terms of reference.

 Although all the committees assist the Board in the discharge of its duties and responsibilities, the Board does not abdicate its responsibilities.
 The Board and each committee give attention to new and existing governance and compliance matters according to their respective mandates.

-Each committee operates according to Board-approved terms of reference, which are reviewed annually and updated where necessary.
+Each committee operates according to Board-approved terms of reference, which are regularly reviewed and updated where necessary.
 With the exception of the executive committee, an independent non-executive director chairs each committee.

 The committee chairmen are appointed by the Board.

 Each committee chairman participates fully in setting the committee agenda and reporting back to the Board at the following Board meeting.
-As mandated by the individual committee’s terms of reference, each committee chairman attends the annual general meeting and is available to respond to shareholder questions on committee activities.
+As mandated by the individual committee’s terms of reference, each committee chairman attends the AGM and is available to respond to shareholder questions on committee activities.

 BOARD AND COMMITTEE EFFECTIVENESS

-Self-assessment questionnaires on the effectiveness of the Board, its committees and individual directors were conducted during the year.
+An external review of the effectiveness of the Board and individual directors was conducted during the year.
 An internal appraisal of the chairman was led by the chairman of the remuneration & human resources committee and discussed by the Board.
-The appraisals were positive and their recommendations are being followed through for implementation.

 The directors of Murray & Roberts Limited serve as members of the executive committee of the Board, which is chaired by the Group chief executive.
 The directors of Murray & Roberts Limited support the Group chief executive in: